 But pastoral care extends far wider than visiting the sick.
 It includes interacting with the lonely or anyone at a difficult crossroads in their life who, whatever their age or circumstance, is looking to the church for prayerful support.
 It is certainly true that this can actually apply to all or any one of us as we journey through life with all its ups and downs.

-Another important aspect of pastoral care is being aware of those who make contact with the church through Baptisms, Weddings or Funerals, and various other community groups such Stay & Play, the Lunch Club or Social Group.
+Another important aspect of pastoral care is being aware of those who make contact with the church through Baptisms, Weddings or Funerals, and various other community groups such Stay & Play.

 Often the work of the Ministry and Pastoral Teams goes on behind the scenes, quietly unobtrusively.
 For any who may wish to have a visit or a conversation with a pastoral visitor they can be assured that all will be done sensitively and according to Diocesan approved safeguarding and confidentiality guidelines.